GrigoriiTishchuk/AI-for-Metropolia/README.md

 *(NOT YET)* Students can start conversations, return later, and continue where they left off.
 The system retrieves relevant website content using embeddings and assists the user conversationally.
-For current demo project will be used a text from [link](https://opiskelija.oma.metropolia.fi)
+For current demo project will be used a text from [link](https://metropolia.fi) and a bit further

 # Tech stack
 ## Python: